chen-simon/chen-simon/README.md

 - 👨‍💻 My favourite web frameworks are **Django**, **React**, and **Electron**
 - 🌲 Currently studying Computer Science at the 🏫 **University of Toronto** 🍄
 - 🎮 I enjoy making video games, usually in the **Unity** game engine, and I also enjoy 🎨 drawing and animating
-- 💻 I enjoy participating in hackathons and other fun project events
 - 🚄 Currently learning more about contributing to large open source projects!
 - 🔍 Currently searching for :sparkles: **Software Engineering Internship** :sparkles: positions!
 (Summer 2023, Fall 2023, Winter 2024, Summer 2024)